metabin/metabin/README.md

 *The same applies to torrents with copies of the same file named differently.*

-Because of such architecture you can easily end up in a situation, when torrent you interested in has no online seeds, but same files are available under several different torrents with large swarms.
+Because of this you can easily end up in a situation, when torrent you interested in has no online seeds, but same files are available under several different torrents with large swarms.
 And you have to manually crawl different web-ctalogs untill you meet some of this active torrents.

+### proposal

+- File sharing ecosystem must move towards IPFS.
+It has different architecture with no *torrent-limited scale* problem.

 ---